JoinColony/colonyNetwork/docs/_Interface_IColonyNetwork.md

 ### `addExtension`

-Add a new extension/version to the Extensions repository.
+Add a new extension resolver to the Extensions repository.

-*Note: The extension version is queried from the resolver itself.*
+*Note: Can only be called by the MetaColony.*

 **Parameters**